Snyder, Buffalo top Georgia Southern 23-21 in Camellia Bowl - WHIZ News

 THE TAKEAWAY

-Georgia Southern: Once known for the triple option and loads of runs, first-year coach Clay Helton implemented a pass-oriented offense.
+Georgia Southern: Once known for the triple option and loads of runs, Helton implemented a pass-oriented offense.
 Vantrease broke the Eagles’ bowl record with his 11th completion — on the opening drive of the second quarter.

 Buffalo: Held onto the ball for more than 38 minutes in the game, and converted 12 of 19 third-down plays, largely on Snyder passes.
 The last was a 9-yarder to Marshall on the sideline to keep the final drive going.